Why Does Our Eyesight Deteriorate As We AGE?

 There are so many eye-related issues that can plague us as we age, including (but not limited to) glaucoma, cataracts or age-related macular degeneration (AMD).

-In this article, I will be focusing on the issue of AMD.
 According to the National Eye Institute (NEI),

 Age-related macular degeneration (AMD) is an eye disease that can blur the sharp, central vision you need for activities like reading and driving.
 “Age-related” means that it often happens in older people.
 “Macular” means it affects a part of your eye called the macula.